zkbeats/sn52-dojo-official/README.md

 WALLET_COLDKEY=# the name of the coldkey WALLET_HOTKEY=# the name of the hotkey
-AXON_PORT=8888 # port to serve requests over the public network for validators to call VALIDATOR_MIN_STAKE= # minimum stake required for validators default is 20000 TAO (use this to bypass the blacklist function in testnet)
+AXON_PORT=8888 # port to serve requests over the public network for validators to call VALIDATOR_MIN_STAKE=20000 # minimum stake required for validators default is 20000 TAO (use this to bypass the blacklist function in testnet)
 # Task related config
 TASK_MAX_RESULT=4 # this means that each miner can have up to 4 workers fill in responses
 ```